minhlunso1/Todo_Minh/README.md

 The following **optional** features are implemented:

 * [ ] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file
-* [ ] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
-* [ ] Add support for completion due dates for todo items (and display within listview item)
 * [ ] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
-* [ ] Add support for selecting the priority of each todo item (and display in listview item)
 * [ ] Tweak the style improving the UI / UX, play with colors, images or backgrounds

-The following **additional** features are implemented:

-* [ ] Using SQLite to save data
-* [ ] Using DialogFragment instead of the new activity

 ## Video Walkthrough